hyosung11/Launch-School/Courses/journal.md

 06:57 I am typing out the notes as I go.
 More recall.
 More active recall.
 More practice.

 07:07 Took a slightly longer ten minute break to poo and get coffee.
 I'm ready to study for at least another 25 minutes.
 I realize I need to do soccer drills while moving not just around a stationary cone.
 Duh.

+07:29 Starting my non-sleep deep rest session.
+Bye!

+10:50 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+SPOT Study Session
+   * [x] 3.
+JS101 > Lesson 4: JavaScript Collections > 2.
+Collection Basics
+   * [x] 4.
+JS101 Study Session: PEDAC
+   * [x] 5.
+Read *A Mind for Numbers* chapter
+   * [x] 6.
+Listened to Huberman Lab podcast episode 10 | Master Stress: Tools for Managing Stress & Anxiety

+2. What will you do today?
+   * [x] 1.
+JS101 > Lesson 4: JavaScript Collections > 2.
+Collection Basics
+   * [ ] 2.
+Capstone Presentation: Retrospect
+   * [ ] 3.
+Read *A Mind for Numbers* chapter
+   * [ ] 4.
+Listen to Huberman Lab Podcast Episode 11 | How Foods and Nutrients Control Our Moods

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Wondering about how to use Anki cards.
+I do like the tactile feel of handwriting, especially using my fountain pen.

+10:58 Time for correspondence: Slack, Messages, WhatsApp, Email.

+11:40 Correspondence took 40 minutes.
+It included buying the Programmer's Brain.
+Hee hee.

+11:56 Finishing up and getting ready for the Capstone Presentation: Retrospect.